Path: blob/master/cloud/notebooks/python_sdk/deployments/python_function/Use function to recognize hand-written digits.ipynb

 You can test your function in the notebook before deploying the function.

-Before you can deploy the function, you must store the function in your watsonx.ai Runtime repository.
+Store the deployable function in your watsonx.ai Runtime

 6. Test the deployed function